labhack/UDP-personnel-monitoring/README.md

 # AFRL Problem: Personnel Monitoring with Intermittent Data Connection

-#### By: Joe Baylor, David McAffee , Benjamin Natarian Val Red, Devin Spatz
+#### By: Joe Baylor, David McAffee , Benjamin Natarian, Val Red, Devin Spatz

 This is the development repository for LabHack 2014, USAF AFRL's first hackathon!
 Specifically, this github repo will include the server-client C files